Elevate takeoffs for faster bids and increased project success for FREE. See Details Here.

 Reading specifications

-Now that you know what specifications are, the types, and how they are formatted, let’s look at how to read specifications for a project.
+Now that you know what construction specifications are, the types, and how they are formatted, let’s look at how to read construction specification for a project.

 1. Most specification books will have a table of contents.
 Review this section first, so you know what scopes of work are included in the project.
 You’ll get an overall idea about the work that needs to be done and the project’s scope.
 GC can build most of their bid spreadsheet just by looking at the contents from the specification book.